Understanding Nominated Personnel for RPA Operators Certificate (ReOC)

 Maintaining operational standards.

-Company record keeping.
+Overseeing company record keeping.

-Managing scheduled and unscheduled maintenance.
+Managing both scheduled and unscheduled maintenance tasks.

-Keeping records of defects and unserviceability.
+Keeping detailed records of defects and serviceability issues.

 Developing and monitoring maintenance standards.